Non-diagnostic Screens for Boxer JKD

 Measuring the urine specific gravity (USG)

 This test is ideally performed on early morning fasting urine samples.
 It measures the ability of the kidneys to concentrate the urine.
-Kidney function is impaired in Boxer JKD, making the urine more dilute than normal and values under 1.012 may be obtained.
-Failure to concentrate urine is indicated by values under 1.020.
-Variation in the results is to be expected and it is recommended to perform repeat screening of dogs that have lower than normal USG values.
-Consistent low values indicate something is wrong with the kidneys and needs thorough investigation by the vet.
+A well hydrated dog should have a USG value above 1.030 Kidney function is impaired in Boxer JKD, making the urine more dilute than normal and USG values under 1.012 may be obtained.
+Failure to concentrate urine is indicated by USG values less than 1.020.
+Variation in USG results is to be expected due to the hydration status of the dog so it is recommended to perform repeat screening of dogs that have lower than normal USG values.
+Consistent lower values indicate something is wrong with the kidneys and this needs further investigation by the vet.
 Testing the USG is a more sensitive screen than the best available urine protein-creatinine ratio test (UPC) |

 Symmetric dimethylarginine (SDMA)